salsita/nodejs-training/README.md

 });
 ```

-If really necessary you can also use this storage for your own data. e.g.
+If really necessary you can also use this storage for your data. e.g.

 ```js
 const { getNamespace } = require("cls-hooked");